 It didn’t take her long to get into it though, and after not long she was getting pretttty pissed at being shot in the face – understandably.
 My sister and I felt much better about not being bottom of the kill count, despite how poorly we did.

 Fast-forward to today and we all still play CS regularly.
-In fact, Dad also plays now.
-So do the in-laws.
 After games we get into big debates about how badly one of us screwed up in the last game, or how one of us has let the other one down.
 CS has become our Monopoly I guess, and it’s awesome fun.

 The biggest room in the world is the room for improvement – Helmut Schmidt